 Payment for the Transfer Costs and Transfer Duties, outstanding rates and levies, VAT if applicable, bond fees to the Conveyancer Trust Account.
 Once this has been paid, the Conveyancer will make payments to the relevant departments (and Levies to Body Corporate/Home Owners Association) and will obtain the clearances (Rates Clearance Certificate, SARS Transfer Duty receipt, Levy Certificate).

 The Seller has to pay for Rates and Taxes for four (4) months in advance and also pay for the Levies.

 The Conveyancer will request for various certificates such as Electrical Compliance Certificate (Health and Environment Act), Electric Fence Certificate, Gas Certificate, and depending on the area may also request a Beetle Certificate, Plumbing Certificate, or Invasive Species Certificate.
 This is part of fulfilling the "offer to purchase".

 Once the payment of the purchase price is secured, the conveyancer will arrange with the bond registration attorneys and bond cancellation attorneys for simultaneous lodgement of the deeds to the Deeds Office.
 The deeds and documents are placed in the lodgement cover and a unique bar code is placed on the cover for tracking purposes.

-Deeds registration takes a maximum of seven (7) days from the day of lodgement and the final documents will be made available ten (10) days later from the date of registration; provided that all the documents that have been submitted are in order.
+Deeds and documents will be made available from within seventeen (17) days from date of lodgement; provided that all the documents that have been submitted are in order.